COMPOSER

 A gritty, imaginative wayfinder, Zoe Yost centers her artistic life at the crossroads.
 Her voice springs from the integration of performance, composition, and creative writing.
 A social and environmental activist, she believes in the responsibility of artists to enrich and care for society, and frequently places her craft at the service of her community.

-Her music has been premiered, often with her on viola, by artists including David Friend, members of the International Contemporary Ensemble, Genevieve Hahn, Choral Chameleon Ensemble, and San Francisco Choral Artists.
-Her flute, viola, and cello trio, A Midsummer’s Daydream, was the winner of Eight Strings and a Whistle’s 2024 Composer Competition, and will be premiered by the trio in New York City in November 2024.
+Her music has been premiered, often with her on viola, by artists including David Friend, members of the International Contemporary Ensemble, Genevieve Hahn, Choral Chameleon Ensemble, Eight Strings & a Whistle, and San Francisco Choral Artists.
+Her flute, viola, and cello trio, A Midsummer’s Daydream, was the winner of Eight Strings & a Whistle’s 2024 Composer Competition, and was premiered by the trio in New York City in November 2024.
+She was San Francisco Choral Artists’ June 2025 Composer in Residence.

-Also a conductor, Zoe directed the inaugural Lower Brandywine Choral Festival in August 2024.
-She is also a published poet, and is writing a series of novels accompanied by original music.
-When not involved with the arts, she enjoys hiking, traveling, and reading.
+Also a conductor, Yost is Artistic Director of the Lower Brandywine Choral Festival, a week-long community music program she founded in 2024.
+She is also a published poet, and is writing a series of novels accompanied by original music and illustrations.

 500 words